Not My Job: We Quiz The Beastie Boys On Yeast

 SAGAL: Bill, how did Adam and Mike do on our quiz?

-KURTIS: I'd call you a fan of the Beastie Boys, but you're a winner in our book.
-Two out of three.
+KURTIS: I'd call you a fan of the Beastie Boys, but you're a winner in our book - 2 out of 3.

 SAGAL: Mike D and Ad-Rock are the Beastie Boys.
 Their new book, the "Beastie Boys Book" is out now.
 It is fantastic, great for fans or even if you're not.
 Mike and Adam, thank you so much for joining us.